clecap/sector-coop/Source/User-Client/Documentation/Usage.md

    }
    ```

-2. Import this json file in the browser page.
+2. Import this json file in the browser page using the password used
+   when creating the *CA* account.
 3. Enter the identity name that represents the *CA's* account
 4. Enter their RSA public key encoded in a pkcs1-pem string into the
 5  textarea.